John III Sobieski: Commander

-The year 1672 saw internal politics destabilizing the Commonwealth, as the pro-French faction of Sobieski and pro-court faction of King Michał formed two confederations, which despite major Ottoman incursions in the south seemed more concerned with one another than with uniting to defend the country.
+The year 1672 saw internal politics destabilising the Commonwealth, as the pro-French faction of Sobieski and the pro-court faction of King Michał formed two Confederations (konfederacja), which, despite major Ottoman incursions in the south, seemed more concerned with one another than with uniting to defend the country.
 The court faction called openly for confiscation of his estates and dismissal from office, and declared him an "enemy of the state".
 This division culminated in the humiliating Treaty of Buchach, where the Commonwealth was forced to cede territories to the Ottomans, but promise an annual tribute.
 Sobieski eventually succeeded in balancing politics and national defense, and a combination of his military victories over the invaders, and successful negotiations at the Sejm in April 1673, led to a compromise in which the court faction dropped its demands and challenges against him.

 In the year 1672, the Polish-Lithuanian Tatars rose up in open rebellion against the Commonwealth.
 This was the widely remembered Lipka rebellion.
 Thanks to the efforts of Sobieski, who was held in great esteem by the Tatar soldiers, many of the Lipkas seeking asylum and service in the Ottoman Army returned to his command.